Seagather/Marshal-Fitness-Arena/README.md

 * Fading overlay opacity effect on the card images upon hover displays the timetable for each class session.

 ## FEATURES LEFT TO IMPLEMENT
-* There is this urge to compliment Javascript like adding interactivity and automation.
+* There is an urge to implement Javascript, like adding interactivity and automation.
 Things like video players, interactive maps and form validatiion can foster user experience.

 ## Visual identity